evincemage/magento2-ajax-newsletter/README.md

 	At the bottom of the page, you will find the Subscribe box.

 ## Support
-If you find any issues with plugin or or need the installation support, please contact support@evincemage.com
+If you find any issues with plugin or need the installation support, please contact support@evincemage.com

 ## Copyright and License
 COPYRIGHT © 2012-2018.
 ALL RIGHTS RESERVED - EVINCE DEVELOPMENT